scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 | JDBC      | jdbc        | JDBC_CONNECTION_URL        | USERNAME       | PASSWORD                                 | N/A                    | N/A                    |

 Note:-
-* JDBC denotes all relational databases suppoerted by Scalar DL such as
+* JDBC denotes all relational databases supported by Scalar DL such as
   * MySQL, PostgreSQL, Oracle DB and SQL Server
   * AWS RDS for MySQL/PostgreSQL/Oracle/SQL Server
   * Azure Database for MySQL/PostgreSQL.